akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 To view a published product form:
 1. Go to the Product grid
 1. Click on the "..." in the top right corner of the screen
-1. Select "Published products” in the dropdown
+1. Select `Published products` in the dropdown
 1. Click on the product
 1. The Product Form is displayed

 ![image](../img/dummy.png)

-The display is the same as the unpublished product edit form.
+The display is the same as the unpublished product form.
 For more information, you can refer to the section, “Viewing a product form”.
 Also, if you do not have the appropriate rights to see some attribute groups at least, these latter will not be displayed.

 When you are in charge of the published product which is viewed, there are two buttons available in the header on the right side:

-*   Edit the current product version (working copy): clicking on this button will redirect you to the Unpublished Product Edit Form.
+*   Edit the current product version (working copy): clicking on this button will redirect you to the Unpublished Product Form.

 ![image](../img/dummy.png)